jgaehring/jgaehring.com/src/blog/complexity/index.md

 specialized use cases to other developers, and so large problem sets can be undertaken in a more distributed way.

+#### SCRATCH
+To put it in mathematical terms, there is a superset of problems that all farms share, while each individual farm only treats a small subset of those problems.

+When I was first learning how to code, I was struck when one farmer told me all farming boils down to simple inputs and outputs.
+We call that I/O in computer science, but it's basically the same thing.
+Garbage in, garbage out, as the old saying goes, implying that you can't expect meaningful data to come out of a program, if the data you put in is junk.
+This farmer made a similar argument about soil amendments and yields.

+## Modularity of Both the Data Model and the Interface
 To achieve a modular design with farm software we need zoom back out, look again at that overall superset of problems and find what can be generalized.
 This amounts to finding what can be generalized in the data model itself, so that it